Unforgiven6/Bitcoin-Hashing/README.md

 # Bitcoin-Hashing
 Bitcoin hashing using SHA-256 is a cryptographic process that secures transactions on the Bitcoin network.
 It uses the Secure Hash Algorithm 256-bit to transform an input into a fixed-length, 256-bit (32-byte) string, regardless of the input size.

+**Mining:**

+In Bitcoin mining, SHA-256 is used in the "proof-of-work" process.
+Miners repeatedly hash block header data, which includes the previous block hash, timestamp, transaction information, and a random number called a nonce.

+**Double Hashing:**

+Bitcoin applies SHA-256 twice to the block header to enhance security, a process known as double SHA-256.

+**Hash Target:**

+The goal is to find a hash that is lower than a target value set by the Bitcoin network.
+Miners adjust the nonce and hash the data until they find a valid hash, which allows them to add the block to the blockchain and earn a reward.